fkmajiji/Unsupervised-Spectral-Demosaicing/README.md

 #### Synthetic dataset
 There are two synthetic datasets used in the paper: ICVL and NTIRE.

 The 25-band ICVL dataset is spectrally sampled from the original dataset using the spectral response functions provided by the IMEC manufacturer, which  is available at [here](https://drive.google.com/drive/folders/1zTyM5pDkrbMa6c7QjNiBfaCGLnfkRkYc?usp=drive_link).
 Please download and extract the dataset before proceeding.
+The detailed sampling function is available at [here](https://github.com/fkmajiji/Spectral-Image-Sampling)

 The 16-band NTIRE dataset is provided by NTIRE’s Spectral Demosaicing Challenge， which is available at [here](https://drive.google.com/file/d/1ZHAsmrGgF1P_GbNib4OZEleBhVPpmn5s/view) and [here](https://drive.google.com/file/d/16jltk-q3VTEfCEWIwy4z6KNBy0daUoQ_/view)